Lightcomet53/invoice-payment-frontend-react/README.md

-# Invoice Payment
+# Invoice Payment Frontend - React Project

-A React application built with [React](https://reactjs.org/) and TypeScript.
-This app does making payment with invoices.
+This is frontend for managing invoice payments, built using React and TypeScript.

 ## Features